huggingface/transformers/README.md

 ## Command-line interface

-A command-line interface is provided to convert a TensorFlow checkpoint in a PyTorch dump of the `BertForPreTraining` class  (see above).
+A command-line interface is provided to convert a TensorFlow checkpoint in a PyTorch dump of the `BertForPreTraining` class  (for BERT) or NumPy checkpoint in a PyTorch dump of the `OpenAIGPTModel` class  (for OpenAI GPT).

+### BERT

 You can convert any TensorFlow checkpoint for BERT (in particular [the pre-trained models released by Google](https://github.com/google-research/bert#pre-trained-models)) in a PyTorch save file by using the [`./pytorch_pretrained_bert/convert_tf_checkpoint_to_pytorch.py`](convert_tf_checkpoint_to_pytorch.py) script.